LICENSED PRACTICAL NURSING PROGRAM

-We are proposing a new practical nursing (PN) curriculum which will be aligned with the LPN Direct Transfer Agreement (DTA) pathway to continue on to an RN or BSN program.
-This will streamline the required credits for the prerequisites and the PN certificate.
+Our new practical nursing (PN) curriculum will be aligned with the LPN Direct Transfer Agreement (DTA) pathway and streamlines the required credits for the prerequisites and the PN certificate.
 This means that students will have a seamless transition to progress to the RN or BSN level.
 Students will be able to take less credits, save money, and simplify the process of continuing their education.

 The Nursing Program at Edmonds College prepares individuals to become Licensed Practical Nurses.
-It has received approval by the Washington State Nursing Care Quality Assurance Commission.
+It has received approval by the Washington State Board of Nursing.
 Graduates receive a certificate of proficiency in practical nursing.

 The program is designed for students who are currently working in healthcare.
 The students will integrate theory and practice throughout the nursing program.
 Theory courses will be taught using online and hybrid (online and in class) instruction.
 Students will apply their theoretical knowledge during laboratory experiences on campus one to two days per week and during clinical experiences caring for patients in long-term care facilities, acute care hospitals, and community agencies.

 How Long Does it Take to Complete?

 The new prerequisite courses are listed below.
 For their nursing core courses, the curriculum consists of 6 quarters and is part-time.
 It will take a little less than 2 years (21 months) to complete.
 Students attend classes in fall, winter, and spring quarters for two academic years, with the summer quarter off and take 7-8 credits per quarter.

 Admission to our Practical Nursing Program only occurs once a year.
 Applications are submitted in June to begin the program the following Fall Quarter.